Fantamomo/K-Event/README.md

 }
 ```

-Now your system can look for that flag and run the handler on another thread, etc.
+You can now interpret that flag however you need (e.g., offload to another thread).

 ---

 ## 🛠 Under the Hood

-Here’s what happens when you register a listener:
+**Registration Process:**

-1. All methods with `@Register` are found via reflection.
+1. `@Register` methods are found via reflection.
 2. Each is called once with `null`.
-3. A special exception is thrown from your method carrying the config.
+3. The method throws a special exception to return the config.
-4. That config is stored and used when real events are dispatched.
+4. Configuration is stored.

-When dispatching:
+**Dispatching Process:**

-1. All handlers for the event type are collected.
+1. All handlers for the event are found.
-2. They're sorted by priority.
+2. Sorted by their priority.
-3. Each is called with the actual event instance.
+3. Called with the real event instance.

-It's safe, efficient, and lets you write clear event-driven code without magic or mess.
+This system is safe, predictable, and has no hidden magic.

 ---

-## Why KEvent?
+## ❓ Why Use KEvent?

-* Type-safe from end to end
+* Full Kotlin type safety
-* Simple, expressive DSL
+* Simple and readable DSL
-* Flexible and extendable
+* Easily extendable
-* Works great with games, plugins, or tools
+* Designed for performance and clarity
-* No global state, no singletons
+* Zero global state

 ---

-Developed by **Fantamomo**
+Built by **Fantamomo**
 Version **1.0-SNAPSHOT**